tuhinhossain123/offline-service-sharing-web-application-client/README.md

 * Adding data to the server
 * Using crud operation to get the data from the database
 * Securing the data through jwt
 * Deploying the website to vercel live link creating

+  ##
+  - Html
+  - Tailwind
+  - Daisy Ui
+  - JavaScript
+  - React
+  - firebase
+  - Node.js
+  - MongoDb
+  -Express
+  -JWT